 Litter Box Problems: Prevention and Treatment

 Cats are very particular, especially when it comes to their litter box.
 Roughly 10% of all cats develop litter box problems in their lifetime.
-While some problems can be easily identified and fixed, others are more complex.
-Listed below are some common problems, and some simple solutions.

 Medical Conditions: